ceph/ceph/doc/rados/configuration/ceph-conf.rst

 .. confval:: mon_host_override

 - :confval:`mon_dns_srv_name`
 - :confval:`mon_data`, :confval:`osd_data`, :confval:`mds_data`,
   :confval:`mgr_data`, and similar options that define which local directory the daemon stores its data in.
 - :confval:`keyring`, :confval:`keyfile`, and/or :confval:`key`, which can be
   used to specify the authentication credential to use to authenticate with the monitor.
 Note that in most cases the default keyring location is in the data directory specified above.

 In most cases, there is no reason to modify the default values of these options.
 However, there is one exception to this: the :confval:`mon_host` option that identifies the addresses of the cluster's monitors.
-But when DNS is used to identify monitors, a local Ceph configuration file can be avoided entirely.
+But when :ref:`DNS is used to identify monitors<mon-dns-lookup>`, a local Ceph configuration file can be avoided entirely.

 Skipping monitor config